 Landcare Research has prepared a brochure called "Biocontrol Agents for Weeds in New Zealand," a quick reference guide for using one living organism (usually insects or fungi) to control another.

-The brochure is available free of charge at the front desk at Council or by calling the Rural Liaison Adviser on +64 3 546 0308.
+The brochure is available free of charge at the front desk at Council or by calling the Environmental Programmes Adviser on +64 3 546 0423.

-Nelson City Council is part of the National Pest Plant Accord (the Accord), a co-operative agreement between regional councils and government departments with biosecurity responsibilities, such as the Ministry of Agriculture and Forestry (MAF) and the Department of Conservation (DOC) to restrict the breeding and sales of plants that pose a high-risk as weeds.
+Nelson City Council is part of the National Pest Plant Accord (the Accord), a co-operative agreement between regional councils and government departments with biosecurity responsibilities, such as Biosecurity NZ / Ministry of Primary Industries (MPI) and the Department of Conservation (DOC) to restrict the breeding and sales of plants that pose a high-risk as weeds.

 All pest plants listed under the Accord have been declared unwanted organisms under the Biosecurity Act 1993.
 The aim of such declarations is to prevent the sale, propagation or distribution across the country of these unwanted organisms.

-The full list of National Pest Plant Accord plants can be found in the Tasman-Nelson Regional Pest Management Strategy and photos of individual plants are available in the National Pest Plant Accord booklet, available in the Customer Services Centre, Civic House, or by calling the Environmental Programmes Adviser 03 546 0423.
+The full list of National Pest Plant Accord plants and photos of individual plants are available in the National Pest Plant Accord booklet, available in the Customer Services Centre, Civic House, or by calling the Environmental Programmes Adviser 03 546 0423.

 You can help

 You can now make a difference in the battle against possums, ferrets, stoats, old man's beard and the many other pests that are destroying our bush and bird life, and threatening our pastoral industries through the spread of bovine Tb.

 Nelson City Council encourage individuals and community groups to control pests in their local area.

 If you'd like to join a volunteer group and help with pest control, check out our volunteer group map.
 (9MB PDF)